 Blazer explained that the size of the power plant, one of the largest in New England if built, is essential to meet power needs, as proven, he said, by the unusual spike in electricity demand over Labor Day weekend.

 “It’s not going to get any better in the near term,” Blazer said.

 FERC has 60 days from Sept.
 20 to answer ISO New England’s request to terminate the CSO.
 Invenergy is expected to appeal to FERC to restore the power-purchase agreement.
 Invenergy has earned $26 million from selling its unused electricity allotment to other power producers for the years it will not generate power at the Clear River Energy Center.

-The Energy Facilities Siting Board is scheduled to hold a public status hearing Nov.
+The Energy Facility Siting Board is scheduled to hold a public status hearing Nov.
 5, but Elmer believes FERC will not have an answer until later in that month and that the status hearing will be moved to Nov.
 27.